Once Upon a Time party ideas

 You might recognize the bowl full of apples from Regina’s office as well.
 I think it is the exact version they use on the show, and you can get one at Wayfair.

-The “Regina’s Apple Treats” sign I put next to the bowl of apples is one of the fun food labels we designed for the party.
-We made eight different labels, all honoring our favorite characters from the show.
-These labels are also part of our OUAT printables set.
+The “Regina’s Apple Treats” sign next to the bowl of apples is from the Once Upon A Time Party Printables set, which eight different labels, all honoring our favorite characters from the show.
+We put each one next to a plate of goodies that matched.

-The set also includes printable favor boxes made to look like Regina’s heart boxes from the show!
+The Once Upon A Time Party Printables set also includes printable favor boxes made to look like Regina’s heart boxes from the show!
 I filled them with heart-shaped chocolates for the kids.

 Many of the printables come with two different backgrounds, so we mixed and matched for the party.
 For example, for the cutlery wraps we used both the white birch tree background (from the Mayor’s office) and the blue forest background (from the show’s title sequence).

-I couldn’t believe my luck finding these birch tree paper straws that look super cute with our storybook-inspired “Once Upon a Time” straw flags attached.
+I couldn’t believe my luck finding birch tree paper straws that look super cute with the storybook-inspired “Once Upon a Time” printable straw flags attached.

 The 2″ round circles, featuring the characters’ faces, were designed to be used as cupcake picks, but I think they worked great on my punch cups, too!